adopted-ember-addons/ember-data-factory-guy/README.md

   *Any attributes in match will be added to the response json automatically, so you don't need to include them in the returns hash as well.*

-  *If you don't use match options for exact match, there will be no id returned to the model.*

   *If you match on a belongsTo association, you don't have to include that in the returns hash.*